Racing Classes at SLYC

 SLYC currently has 5 Elites, and has plans to add more boats to the start line.
 Due to their one design nature and high build quality an older boat is equally competitive as the newer ones (a multi British Championship winner sails in an older boat), and with a second hand Elite costing from around £8,000 and up it certainly is great value for money.

 The cruiser racer section of the club has been growing in recent years, with yachts ranging in size from quarter tonners to 44ft yachts – and everything in between!
 Racing takes place on a Thursday and Saturday during the season, with boats regularly competing at regatta’s around the lough.
 Some of the more competitive cruisers take part in the Narrows series and even the Peel race to the Isle of Man.
 All racing is carried out under the NHC handicap system.
 Those who are short crewed or lacking experience can race “white sail”, where no spinnakers are used – which makes spillage of G&T a lot less likely!
-Newcomers are always welcome to come out on a Thursday night to give sailing a try.
+Newcomers always welcome to come out to give sailing a try.